time-loop/clickup-projen/API.md

 The type for the link.

-Acceptable values are: 'doc', 'wiki', 'runbook', 'url', 'repo', 'dashboard', 'oncall', 'code', and 'link'
+Acceptable values are: 'doc', 'runbook', 'repo', 'dashboard', and 'other'

 ---